-Common Cold is a virus, it is contagious too.
+Common cold is a virus, it is contagious.
 When you catch a cold, the body’s defence counter-attacks and as a result of this you get cough, fever, aches and pains.
 It might take many days and some medication to get rid of the cold.

 On the other hand, allergies are caused by the body’s overly sensitive immune system.
 The body senses otherwise harmless things as a foreign body and begins to attack them.
 This might cause an allergic reaction like rashes or sneezing.
 Some commonly known allergens are milk, soy, fish, dust, pollen, nuts and wheat.
 Unlike cold allergies, allergies do not go away so quickly, they keep recurring.
 They are also not contagious.

-Signs your Baby has an Allergy not Cold
+Signs Your Baby Has an Allergy and Not a Cold

 If your baby is irritated and has a stuffy nose for an extended period, then the baby might be allergic to something.
 An allergic reaction, unlike a cold, shows up immediately.
 If you notice that the child is unable to sleep with a stuffy nose or has rashes on the body, then there is a high chance that it is an allergy and not just cold.